kr-colab/ReLocator/CONTRIBUTING.md

 ## Commit Messages

-We follow conventional commits format:
+We're trying to follow conventional commits format:

 - `feat:` for new features
 - `fix:` for bug fixes